northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 :::

 :::{important}
 The compute resources for courses are shared across all courses each term.
-[We monitor their usage daily](../best-practices/clusterusage.md). **We send out email notifications to users who are idle on courses-gpu for one hour.** We highly recommend ending jobs (scancel for sbatch/srun or Delete for OOD) when your work has finished as this frees up the resource for other students.
-Which increases the efficiency of resource use for all users.
+[We monitor their usage daily](../best-practices/clusterusage.md). **We send out email notifications to users who are idle on courses-gpu for one hour.** We highly recommend ending jobs when your work has finished as this frees up the resource for other students.
+When all students do this, it increases the availability of resources for everyone in courses.
 :::

 These partitions can be used in the following ways: